vmware/photon/docs/photon_admin/netmgr.python.md

 ### get_ipv6_addr_mode

-Get the address mode for the specified interface to determine whether DHCPv6, autoconf are enabled or disabled.
+Get the address mode for the specified interface to determine whether DHCPv6, autoconf are enabled or deactivated.

 **Syntax**
 ````